xavidop/blog/firebase/_posts/2024-05-24-firebase-genkit-ollama.md

 logger.setLogLevel('debug');
 ```

 Then, we define the function, in the Gen AI Kit they call it Flows.
-A Flow is a function with some additional characteristics: they are strongly typed, streamable, locally and remotely callable, and fully observable.
-Firebase Genkit provides CLI and Developer UI tooling for working with flows (running, debugging, etc):
+A Flow is a function with some additional characteristics: they are strongly typed, streamable, locally and remotely callable, and fully observable. genkit provides CLI and Developer UI tooling for working with flows (running, debugging, etc):

 ```typescript
 export const translatorFlow = ai.defineFlow(